DaciaMtz/Actividad1/README.md

 # Actividad1
  Juego Pintando
  Simple app featuring an easy way to draw user-defined items (line, square, circle, rectangle, triangle) on the screen.
+ In this app you can also color your figures with a lot of colors!
+Choose between White, Black, Green, Purple, Red and others :)

 ## Technologies
 Project is created with: